-The Laurenburg-Maxton Airport is located approximately 35 miles southwest of Fayetteville, North Carolina.
+The Laurenburg-Maxton Airport (KMEB) is located approximately 35 miles southwest of Fayetteville, North Carolina.
 The airfield was originally built for the U.S. Army Air Force during World War II as a training base for glider-towing aircraft.

 Several airliners from Northwest Orient were last reported in storage at the airport.
 At one time, 727s, DC-10 and a 747 were stored onsite.
 The storage and salvage area is operated by Charlotte Aircraft Corporation.